Deadline: December 1, 2018

 - A mix of genders and generations

-- Representation by artists from Quebec, Canada, and around the world
+- Representation by residents from Quebec, Canada, and around the world

-You will not receive an acknowledgment of receipt by email.
-When you submit your application by clicking on “Send,” a message at the bottom of the screen will indicate that we have received your submission.
+When you submit your application by clicking on “Send,” a message at the bottom of the screen (under the “Send” button) will indicate that we have received your submission.
+You will also receive a confirmation of receipt by email within the following 24 hours.